ke2ulpatani/CSC519-checkbox.io-pipeline/Test/README.md

     - changing content of "strings" in code.
     - swapping 0 with 1
     - swapping "<" with ">"
 and produces a test report for the same.
+Note: Currently having some difficulty implementing it.
+Discussed here: https://stackoverflow.com/c/ncsu/questions/1584.
+Alternatively, you can run by SSHing into `jenkins-srv` VM and ```echo 100 > /bakerx/testsuites/count && sudo /usr/bin/node /bakerx/testsuite/driver.js```

 4. `pipeline build checkbox.io`
 It triggers a build pipeline for ```checkbox.io``` but with an additional static analysis of the code to check if any code smells are detected.
 Following are the code smells: